I run 3 Hugo blogs for different purposes.

 Multilingual Setup (App Blog)

 App store reviews require an app homepage URL, and an English page is often needed as well.
+Apple App Store review guidelines require a support URL and a marketing URL.
+If the review is conducted in English and no English page exists, the submission may be rejected.

 # hugo.toml